senaev/senaev.com/README.md

 Ambitious, enthusiastic

-Driven by the desire for constant professional and personal growth
+Strive to continuously improve professional and personal skills

 Specialist at the intersection of multimedia and advertising technologies